shaunacodes/coffeesniffers/README.md

 # coffeesniffers
-this is a simple app that recommends local coffees to try and some info about them
+this is a simple app that recommends local coffees to try and some info about them.
+A simple but effective coffee database of sorts